 - Experiment with e-auction designs.

-Comprara can help your organisation with all five tasks.
-We can help you build e-auction competencies leaving the knowledge inside your organisation.
+Purchasing Index can help your organisation with all five tasks.
+We can help you build e-auction competencies, leaving the knowledge inside your organisation and not a single employee who might – one day – walk out the door.
 Our consultants can help you implement processes that enable you to reap all the benefits of reverse e-Auctions, while avoiding the negatives associated with trying to negotiate the best deal possible.
-Our team of managed thousands of reverse auctions across a plethora of categories – and yes you can auction services (including audit, advisory, legal and recruiting services).
-Should you be interested in revisiting reverse auctions for your organisation in a serious way contact us at Comprara and we can show you how.
+Our team has managed thousands of reverse auctions across a plethora of categories – and, yes, you can auction services (including audit, advisory, legal and recruiting services).